Genivia/ugrep/README.md

 A new hashing technique is used to identify possible matches to speed up multi-pattern matches.
 In addition, regex matching is optimized with AVX/SSE and ARM NEON/AArch64 instructions.
-Compressed files are decompressed concurrently while searching to furher increase performance.
+Compressed files are decompressed concurrently while searching to further increase performance.
 Asynchronous IO is implemented for efficient input and output.

 **ugrep** performs very well overall and particularly well when searching compressed files and archives.
 This means that at its core, the search engine's performance of ugrep excellent if not the best among grep tools available.

 ### Benchmarks